 Multiple high power components should be distributed throughout the board rather than clustered in a single location.
 It may even be preferable to separate the components among different boards, as long as the form factor of the device can accommodate this.
 Always be mindful of component placement as it can have a major impact on your manufacturing budget.

 Components arranged on a PCB

 The life of the electrical connections, components, and the board itself will be shortened when the device runs at extreme temperatures.
 The computer hardware industry has reduced this problem using cooling fans.
-But when a fan is not used for cooling, most of the heat is conducted directly into the board and the surrounding components.
-If the board is very thin, everything can heat up to a high temperature.
+But when a fan is not used for cooling, most of the heat is thermally conductive, directly into the board and the surrounding components.
+If the board thickness is very thin, everything can heat up to a high temperature.

 A thicker board will require more thermal energy to heat up to a high temperature.
 This helps keep the temperature at the top of the board low.
 If the board is mounted directly to the packaging, heat can be conducted to the exterior of the device.
 The trade-off with this solution is that the production costs will be higher.